 MOD AGL/BOT/LSO/MDG/MWI/MAU/MOZ/NMB/COD/SEY/AFS/SWZ/ TZA/ZMB/ZWE/130A21A8/1

 11.44B A frequency assignment to a space station in the geostationary-satellite orbit shall be considered as having been brought into use when a space station in the geostationary-satellite orbit with the capability of transmitting or receiving that frequency assignment has been deployed and maintained at the notified orbital position for a continuous period of ninety days.
 The notifying administration shall so inform the Bureau within thirty days from the end of the ninety-day period.
-(WRC-12)
+See also Resolution [130A21A8-A7H-SAT-HOPP] (WRC-15).
+(REV.WRC-15)

 Reasons: To improve the satellite regulations.